br492133/Survivor/README.md

-**Problem Statement**
+## Problem Statement<br>
+Many team projects contain elements of competitive individual post-project rewards.
+When presented with the presence of extraneous rewards, individuals may neglect aspects of teamwork and collaboration in pursuit of individual goals.
+Individuals interested in maximizing opportunity for success in post-project competitions may be unsure of whether to focus personal energies on maximizing teamwork quality or abandoning collaborative behaviors in pursuit individual goals. <br>

+**Proposed Solution**<br>
-Many Ad hoc team projects contain elements of competitive individual post-collaboration rewards.
-Individual team members view other team members as eventual competitors for those rewards during execution of the team project.
-Individually motivated behaviors can be damaging to teamwork quality and result in diminished team performance.
-This study will observe the participants of the reality TV show Survivor to investigate the relationship between teamwork quality and individual opportunity for success in post-collaboration competition.
+This study will observe several seasons of the reality TV show Survivor and use the 2001 Teamwork Quality Framework to evaluate measures of teamwork quality against opportunity for success in post-collaboration competition to determine which individual approach is most advantageous.

-**Proposed Solution**

-**Research Questions**
+**Research Questions**<br>

-What facets of teamwork quality are the best indicators of a team that will produce opportunity for individual success in post-collaboration competition?
+>What facet(s) of team collaboration are the best indicators of producing opportunity for success?<br>

-Is there a correlation between teamwork quality during a cohort collaborative phase and individual opportunity for success dutin post-collaboration competition?

-To what degree does total teamwork qualtiy during a collaborative phase effect individual success in post-collaboration competition?

-**Hypothesis**
-H1: Teams that score higher in overall teamwork quality will produce greater opportunity for individual success in post-colaboration competions.

-H2: Teams with higher teamwork quality scores will produce individuals that acheive individual success more frequently than deams that score lower in teamwork quality.
+>What relationship exists between the season winners / top 4 and their seminal team’s overall TWQ in early gameplay? <br>
+>What can people leading teams take away to most effectively implement in ‘real life’?<br>

+## Hypotheses<br>

-H3: Some facets of teamwork quality will be more significant indicators of opportunity for success than others.
+>H1: Some facets of TWQ will be significant indicators of opportunity for success for teams <br>

+>H2: Teams that win more will have greater overall TWQ scores<br>

+>H3: (Pending H1 and H2): Winning teams will have higher TWQ factor scores when containing a season winner. <br>

+>H4 (Pending H3): Teams that score higher in overall TWQ will place more contestants in the Final 4 (e.g., wider ranges for opportunities for success).<br>

 **Research Method/Approach**